brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 [^graphqlExpII]: Indeed, the Straw That Broke the Camel's Back for Gatsby Experiment II was when I couldn't *reliably* make GraphQL "see" each post's featured image *as* an image rather than a string, no matter how many ways I tried or how many tutorials I followed slavishly over a week's time.
 And only if you *can* get GraphQL to "see" an image can you make Gatsby apply all the admittedly cool features available through [Gatsby Image](https://www.gatsbyjs.org/docs/using-gatsby-image/), so that's where I drew the line the second and final time around with Gatsby.

 Mind you, the Eleventy [documentation](https://www.11ty.dev/docs/) (although quite good, please understand) could stand to assume a little less knowledge on the part of its potential users, as [I've mentioned](/posts/2019/07/lessons-learned) is true for all SSGs in general; but Leatherman at least includes [links to quite a few Eleventy sites and, where possible, sample source code](https://www.11ty.dev/docs/sites/).
-Every time I got stuck, I spent some time poring through others' code and, sooner or later, found an answer to a question.
+Every time I got stuck, I spent some time poring through others’ code and, sooner or later, found an answer to a question.
 (To be fair, the Hugo team [does this, too](https://gohugo.io/showcase/).)

 ### It's far more robust than Gatsby